Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 ```python
 def normalize(img, label): return tf.cast(img, tf.float32)/255.0, label
 ```
 This function will take in an array of numbers `img` and a label `label`.
 It then turns the numbers into `float32` numbers and divides every number in `img` by 255.
-This is because `img` will be image data, which is from 0 to 255, and we 'shrink' it down into 0-1 to normalize it, so we divide it by 255
+This is because `img` will be image data, which is from 0 to 255, and we 'shrink' it down into 0-1 to normalize it, so we divide it by 255.
+Note that `normalize` leaves `label` as is

 Now we get to our dataset.
 First we have to retrieve our dataset:
 ```python